Prosciutto: Manufacture

-European Union Protected Designations of Origin
+European Union–protected designations of origin

 Prosciutto crudo

-Under the Common Agricultural Policy of the European Union (EU), certain well-established meat products, including some local prosciutto, are covered by a Protected Designation of Origin (PDO) – DOP in Italian – and other, less stringent designations of geographical origin for traditional specialties.
-Various regions have their own PDO, whose specifications do not generally require ham from free-range pigs.
+Under the Common Agricultural Policy of the European Union (EU), certain well-established meat products, including some local prosciutto, are covered by a protected designation of origin (PDO) and other, less stringent designations of geographical origin for traditional specialties.
+Various regions have their own PDO, whose specifications do not generally require ham from free range pigs.
 The simple Italian description prosciutto, used alone or with crudo or cotto, is not in itself a protected term.

 The two famous types of Italian prosciutto crudo are: prosciutto crudo di Parma, from Parma, and prosciutto crudo di San Daniele, from the San Daniele del Friuli area, in the Friuli-Venezia Giulia region.
-The prosciutto di Parma has a slightly nutty flavor from the Parmigiano Reggiano whey that is sometimes added to the pigs' diet.
-The prosciutto di San Daniele is darker, and sweeter in flavor.
+Prosciutto di Parma has a slightly nutty flavour from the Parmesan whey that is sometimes added to the pigs' diet.
+Prosciutto di San Daniele is darker, and sweeter in flavour.
 For both of them, the product regulations allow salt as the only additive to the meat, prohibiting additives such as nitrite and nitrate that are often used in unprotected products.

-European Protected Designations of Origin (PDO) and Geographical indications and traditional specialities (PGI) apply for several prosciutto varieties in Italy, each slightly different in color, flavor, and texture:
+European protected designation of origin (PDO) and protected geographical indication (PGI) apply for several prosciutto varieties in Italy, each slightly different in colour, flavour, and texture: